Pitt v PHH Asset Management Ltd: Facts

 In Parsonage Lane, Chelsworth, Suffolk, is a residence known as "The Cottage".
 PHH Asset Management Ltd were undisclosed agents of mortgagees, who were selling The Cottage for £205,000.
 Mr Pitt and Miss Buckle put in competing bids.
 Mr Pitt bid £200,000, which PHH accepted 'subject to contract'.
 Miss Buckle then increased her bid to £210,000.
 PHH withdrew its acceptance of Mr Pitt.

-Mr Pitt threatened to sue for an injunction, to compel transfer of the cottage to him (it was noted in the Court of Appeal that this probably would have not succeeded, and just caused nuisance).
-So PHH agreed to sell to him and said they would consider no further offers.
-This is known as a "lock out agreement".
-But then, PHH sold to Miss Buckle anyway.
-Mr Pitt sued.
-PHH argued in its defence, there was no consideration to not consider further offers (for the lock out agreement), because Mr Pitt had only promised to be ready, willing and able to proceed with exchange of contracts, and he was already obliged to do that.
+Mr Pitt was invited to increase his offer but declined as he didn't want to enter a bidding war.
+The sales agent subsequently invited the two parties to submit sealed bids to which Mr Pitt agreed provided were he to submit the successful bid then the vendor would not consider further offers.
+This is known as a "lock-out agreement" with Mr Pitt ready, willing and able to proceed to completion of the purchase within a 2-week period on receipt of the draft contract.
+Mr Pitt submitted the highest of the sealed bids and believed PHH Asset Management Ltd on behalf of the vendor were contractually committed to sell to him.
+Miss Buckle subsequently increased her offer which the vendor accepted.
+Mr Pitt withdrew from the process as he believed the vendor had reneged on the agreement, the "lock-out agreement" and took legal action to recover his costs.

 Judgment

-Peter Gibson LJ held there was consideration.
+Peter Gibson LJ held there was a consideration.
 First, Mr Pitt had agreed to not apply for an injunction.
 Even though the claim may not have worked, PHH was freed from the 'nuisance value' of defending the claim.
-Second he had agreed not to make nuisance with Miss Buckle.
-Third, the promise to proceed within two weeks was consideration.
+Second, he had agreed not to make a nuisance with Miss Buckle.
+Third, the promise to proceed within two weeks was considered.
 Mann LJ agreed and Sir Thomas Bingham MR gave the following judgment.